Charges against parolees in 6 homicides spur state review

 The first charges, on July 9, spurred Wetzel’s decision to order a review, he said.
 That arrest was Keith Burley, a convicted murderer who got out of prison in March and is now charged with killing an 8-year-old boy in the western Pennsylvania city of New Castle.

-Burley’s arrest caught the attention of corrections officials and prosecutors, who questioned why someone with such a violent history had been paroled.
+Burley’s arrest caught the attention of the state corrections officers’ union and county prosecutors, who questioned why someone with such a violent history had been paroled.

 In the ensuing days, four other parolees were charged in slayings, most with connections to domestic violence.